tarwn/lessthandot-hugo/blogs/content/posts/2012-12-01-sizing-database-files.md

 CREATE TABLE test (SomeName VARCHAR(100), SomeID VARCHAR(36), SomeOtherID VARCHAR(100), SomeDate DATETIME)
 ```

-This query is just used so that the data is cached for the two inserts later on, this way the data doesn&#8217;t have to be fatched from disk for either inserts, you can discard the results after the query is done
+This query is just used so that the data is cached for the two inserts later on, this way the data doesn't have to be fatched from disk for either inserts, you can discard the results after the query is done

 sql
 USE master